MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/manage-settings.md

 ## Contact Details

 The **Contact info** section displays the details you provided when setting up your account.
-We use this detail to contact you about your account.
-The publisher display name that we show to your users in the Microsoft Edge Add-ons catalog \(Edge Add-ons\) also appears here.
+We use this information to contact you about your account.
+The publisher display name that is displayed to users in the Microsoft Edge Add-ons store is also located here.

 Edit this section if any of your contact details has changed.
 Click **Update** \(or select **Contact info** in the left navigation menu\), make your changes, and then click **Save**.